Skip to main content

 }

-- Multiple steps that are using the same context and have the same order value will be ordered arbitrarily.
+• Steps using the same context type and the same order value will be executed in arbitrary order.

 public class Step2 : PipelineStep<SampleContext>